-Today’s show, episode 85, was recorded live at Pegasus School in Huntington Beach.
+Today’s show, Episode 85, was recorded live at Pegasus School in Huntington Beach as part of their PEGtalks parent education series.
 I’m with my frequent guest, Sara Kuljis, the owner and director of Yosemite Sierra Summer Camp and Emerald Cove Day Camp.
-We talked about my upcoming book, Happy Campers and we discussed Camp Secret #5, Grit Is Grown Outside the Comfort Zone.
+We talked about my book, Happy Campers and we discussed Camp Secret #5, Grit Is Grown Outside the Comfort Zone.

 - Kids tend to be more courageous and try more things when their parents are not around.